 Managed print services vendors also offer a variety of complementary products that can expand accounts, such as automated workflow, remote services and print security solutions from Epson and content management services, document analytics and custom multifunction printer (MFP) applications from Xerox.

 Selling managed print services may also be a foot in the door with prospects in new vertical markets.
-Specializing in solutions that meet the printing needs of a particular industry, such as government, education or legal, will enable you to differentiate your business from competitors’.
+Specializing in solutions that meet the printing needs of a particular industry, such as government, education or legal, will enable you to differentiate your business from competitors.

 With more businesses actively seeking ways to improve efficiency and save costs — and more open to discussing managed print — it’s time to update your offerings.
-Work with your printer vendors and distributors to find solutions that are right for your clients, and then get the word out that you have the answer businesses in your market need.
+First, work with your printer vendors and distributors to find solutions that are right for your clients, and then get the word out that you have the answer businesses in your market need.